Key takeaways

 Limitations of pro forma analysis

-Pro forma analysis is based on assumptions about the future, such as future sales, costs, and operating expenses.
+Pro forma analysis is based on your best estimates about the future, such as revenue, costs, and operating expenses.
 These assumptions may not always be accurate, which can cause misleading results.

-The Securities and Exchange Commission (SEC) is wary of pro forma statements because they are very much based on assumptions, not generally accepted accounting principles.
+The Securities and Exchange Commission (SEC) is wary of pro forma statements because they’re based on assumptions rather than GAAP.

 Another limitation is that pro forma analysis does not consider all factors that can affect a business's financial situation.
-This means that it may not consider external forces that could impact your business—such as the economy, black swan events (like COVID), or unforeseen changes in the market.
+They may not fully account for economic volatility, supply chain interruptions, or one-off global events like COVID-19.

 Pro forma financial statement terms to know